|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The next day, A-20G Havoc piloted by Major Rosebush unsuccessfully searched for this A-20, searching the Dumpu area and the southern coast of New Guinea towards Port Moresby.
 He spotted two A-20s on the beach, presumably two aircraft lost on this mission.

-On July 26, 1970 this aircraft was visited by Reverend Daryl A. Schendel a missionary working in the area accompanied by local guides who trekked to the crash site over three days.
-This aircraft crashed upside down with the rear fuselage and tail intact, the cockpit section burned.
-Two skeletons were found partially inside the aircraft and on the ground.
-The pilot was cremated in the cockpit which had burned, but his jaw, leg bone and dog tags and several personal items were found.
-Later, remains were recovered.
+On July 26, 1970 Reverend Daryl A. Schendel, a missionary from the Church of the Nazarene accompanied by local guides arrived at the crash site after trekking to the location over three days.
+This aircraft crashed upside down with the rear fuselage and tail intact with the cockpit section burned.

+Newcomb was officially declared dead on March 12, 1944.
 Garlick and Adams were officially declared dead on January 19, 1946.
-Garlick and Adams are memorialized on the tablets of the missing at Manila American Cemetery.
+All three are memorialized at Manila American Cemetery on the tablets of the missing.

 NAA Boston Missing, page 32 (NAA: 280/6950619/A9845, Box 20)